 Agave sisalana ‘Mediopicta’

-Agave sisalana Perrine ex Engelm. is the correct and accepted scientific name for this species of Agave.
+Agave sisalana Perrine ex Engelm. is the accepted scientific name for this species of Agave.
 It was named and described as such by Georg (George) Engelmann in Transactions of the Academy of Science of St. Louis in 1875 using the description by Henry Perrine from Tropical Plants in 1838.

 I am not sure exactly where I bought my Agave sisalana in 2014, but probably from Lowe’s since it does have a label.
 I believe the label said Agave sisalana ‘variegata’.
 The photo folder is labeled Agave sisalana mediopicta because the label was actually incorrect (its an industry thing).

 When I initially did the research for this page, I ran across a description from San Marco Growers.
 The name they give is Agave sisiliana forma medio-picta (they misspelled the species name, but no one is perfect).
 They say it was a 2002 International Succulent Introduction as ISI 2002-9 Agave sisalana forma medio-picta.
 The plants for this introduction came from the bulbils from a flowering plant at the Huntington Botanic Garden.
 It doesn’t say whether or not the parent plant was variegated in the first place.
 The page for this plant on the Huntington Botanical Garden website says it is “a pentaploid, largely sterile hybrid, its precise origin is uncertain.”